vpipkt/geomesa/geomesa-tools/README.md

            name of the latitude attribute to export -lon, --lonAttribute
-           name of the longitude attribute to export -max, --maxFeatures
+           name of the longitude attribute to export -lbl, --labelAttribute
+           name of the label attribute to export
+        -max, --maxFeatures
            Maximum number of features to return. default: Long.MaxValue
            Default: 2147483647